Review of 1Q 2018 operations vs 1Q 2017

 Ayala Land, Inc. (ALI or “the Company”) generated a net income after tax (attributable to equity holders of ALI) of P6.52 billion in the first three months of 2018, 17% higher than P5.56 billion posted in the same period in 2017.
 Consolidated revenues reached P36.98 billion, 17% higher than P31.64 billion wherein real estate revenues increased 19% to P35.27 billion due to the substantial growth of property development and the sustained performance of commercial leasing.

-The ratio of General and Administrative Expenses (GAE) to revenues improved further to 5.6% from 6.2% while the Earnings before interest and taxes (EBIT) margin registered higher at 30% from 29% during the same period last year.
+The ratio of General and Administrative Expenses (GAE) to revenues improved further to 5.3% from 5.7% while the Earnings Before Interest and Taxes (EBIT) margin improved to 32.8% from 30.3%.

 The details of the individual performance of each business segment are discussed as follows:

 Property Development.
 This includes the sale of residential lots and units, office spaces, as well as commercial and industrial lots.

 Total revenues from Property Development amounted to P25.14 billion, 29% higher than P19.42 billion posted in the same period in 2017.

 Residential.
 Revenues from the sale of residential lots and units reached P21.77 billion, 34% higher than P16.27 billion posted in the same period last year, driven by new bookings and project completion.